ci4rail/docs/docs/user-docs/_edge-solutions/moducop/io-modules/iou06/quick-start-binout.md

 ## Binary I/O Demo

-{% assign example_name="blinky" %}
+{% assign example_name="set_outputs" %}
 {% assign example_path="gpio" %}
 {% assign example_service_ext="gpio" %}
 {% assign example_service_name = page.example_device_name | append: "-gpio" %}

 The Binary output demo will stimulate the binary outputs of the {{ page.product_name }}.
-Please connect separate loads to the binary  e.g. 100Ohm resistance, so when the output switch turns on, the binary output will act as a switch, closing the circuit, allowing current to flow through the load.
+Please connect separate loads to the binary  e.g. 1000Ohm resistance, so when the output switch turns on, the binary output will act as a switch, closing the circuit, allowing current to flow through the load.

 ### Connecting

-Plug a mating connector to the top connector of the {{ page.product_name }}.

-{% include content/io4edge/iou01-front/mating-connectors.md %}

 Connect the binary output pins `BIN_OUT1` & `BIN_OUT2` to different loads, which are supplied with 24V.
 Connect the ground to the Common Ground pin `COMMON_GND`